-Preschoolers will learn about color mixing in this preschool color mixing flower busy bag activity!
+Preschoolers will learn about color mixing in this preschool color mixing flower busy bag STEM activity!
 Learn what colors mix and blend without adult help!
+It’s the perfect addition to your spring STEM activities!

 My kids love rainbows and flowers.
 Most kids I know are also big fans of rainbows and flowers.
 I decided to combine these two loves of my kids in one fun busy bag activity for my preschooler.
 She can stay occupied and learn her colors at the same time!
 Preschool color mixing has never been easier to teach!